 Mont Orel

 Mont Orel overlooks Embrun.
-It can be reached via the Col de la Coche.
-Walk along the peaks to the crosses.
-Magnificent view of the Lac de Serre-Ponçon, the surrounding valleys and the Écrins in the distance.
+It is reached via the Col de la Coche.
+A walk along the peaks to the crosses.
+Magnificent views over the stretch of Lac de Serre-Ponçon, the surrounding valleys and the Écrins in the distance.
 A gentler descent via the Pra Leydon chapel.
 A hike that ends with a contemplative stroll through the Saluces Forest.
-A very quiet hike apart from a few chamois at the summit.
+A very quiet hike, apart from a few chamois at the summit.

-The only slight difficulty is finding the cairns in the mountain pastures.
+The only slight difficulty is spotting the cairns in the mountain pastures.

 Details